-Origin – midline fascia over the ligamentum nuchae from C3 – C7
+- midline fascia over the ligamentum nuchae from C3 – C7

-Function – Contracts during extension and ipsilateral rotation of the head on the neck.
+- extension of the head

 As you can see from the illustration, the bones of origin (in blue) form a broad base from which the head and neck can be turned and extended.

 A portion of the origin attaches through the nuchal ligament to the lower cervical vertebrae.
 There is stability along the lower cervical vertebrae with flexibility against contralateral musculature.
 This flexible attachment allows for play between the stable origin on the thoracic vertebrae and the bony attachments along the upper cervical vertebrae and cranial base.

 Support Integrative Works to

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 We want your feedback!
 We are in the process of creating a format for individual muscles.